-Summer Academy for Mathematics and Science
+Summer Academy for Mathematics and Science - Apply Now!

 Carnegie Mellon University does not discriminate in admission, employment, or administration of its programs or activities on the basis of race, color, national origin, sex, handicap or disability, age, sexual orientation, gender identity, religion, creed, ancestry, belief, veteran status, or genetic information.
 Furthermore, Carnegie Mellon University does not discriminate and is required not to discriminate in violation of federal, state, or local laws or executive orders.

 SAMS Scholars engage in a rigorous curriculum designed to develop mastery of critical concepts in higher-level collegiate math and science.
 Students enroll in courses, seminars, hands on projects and professional/academic development workshops taught and supported by faculty and staff who've demonstrated strong commitment to teaching and research.

 Please note that admitted students will take a math assessment test, administered by Carnegie Mellon faculty, to determine course placement.
 All other offerings are non-credit seminars and students have an opportunity to make their selection prior the start of the program.